xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

 slightly slower—but even then, the delay is minimal.
 For a single hole, the operation typically takes around 0.1 seconds.

-This can be easily extended to a more general usage, as shown below script:
+This can be easily expanded to a more general usage, as shown in below script:

 .. code-block:: ruby